HackHarvard2024-Team/front-end/README.md

 **Albatross** is an AI-powered navigation system that prioritizes your safety by calculating routes that avoid crime hot-zones.
 Like the albatross bird that never fails to find its way home, our application ensures you reach your destination through the safest possible path.

-> *"There are many ingredients that go into Smart Cities.
-But one that often gets forgotten amidst the great technological advancements and futuristic dreams is safety."*

 Traditional navigation apps optimize for distance or time.
 Albatross optimizes for **your safety**.
 By aggregating criminal history data with real-time traffic and city layout information, we provide quick, safe, and efficient routing.